IsaacTigbee/Perfusion2025/README.md

 Before I proceed, here are the names and affiliations of the individuals who contributed in putting this all together:

-Isaac Tigbee - Department of Medical Imaging, University for Development Studies, Tamale-Ghana
+Isaac Manny Tigbee - Department of Medical Imaging, University for Development Studies, Tamale-Ghana

 Alaa Bessadok - Department of Computer Science, University of Carthage, Tunis, Tunisia